Yijia-Z/carpool4gators/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](chrome-extension://kdlmggoacmfoombiokflpeompajfljga/LICENSE) file for more details.
+This project is licensed under the GNU General Public License v3.0.
+See LICENSE file for more details.